Feeds:

 “I’m Zack Johnson and I’m from Cedar Rapids, Iowa.
 That’s about it, I’m a normal guy.”

-Zack Johnson, professional golfer
+Zach Johnson, professional golfer

-Last year at this time Zack Johnson’s above quote caused laughter from the press corp in Augusta, Georgia as he spoke those words before a national TV audience after winning the prestigious Masters at Augusta National golf tournament.
+Last year at this time Zach Johnson’s above quote caused laughter from the press corp in Augusta, Georgia as he spoke those words before a national TV audience after winning the prestigious Masters at Augusta National golf tournament.

 But do normal guys come from seemingly nowhere to win their first major tournament against the greatest golfers in the world?
 Do normal guys fend off Tiger Woods, one of the greatest golfers in the history of the game?

-Zack Johnson was sneaky long.
+Zach Johnson was sneaky long.

 Sneaky long is a golf phrase which describes a golfer, a golf shot, or a particular hole that looks deceptively underrated.
 Think of it like an Adam Sandler/Bill Murray-like fellow in his goofiest outfit coming up to some serious golfers and saying, “You guys want to put a little money on who can hit the next ball the longest?”
 They take the bet thinking the guy doesn’t have a chance and he ends up taking their money.